nuxt-modules/google-adsense/README.md

 # Google AdSense
 > Google AdSense integration for Nuxt.js.
 Advertisements will update whenever the page route changes

-**Please note that this module i still a work in progress**

-The asynychronous ad code (`//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js`) is automatically added to the `<head>` section of your pages.
+The asynchronous ad code (`//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js`) is automatically added to the `<head>` section of your pages.

 ## Setup